gandarez/btc-price-service/README.md

 ## Testing

 * Unit tests can be run using `make test`.
 It also generates a coverage report.
+* Integration tests can be run using `make test-integration`.
+This will start the service and run the integration tests against it with CoinDesk API mock.

 ## Running the Service Locally